PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockD/README.md

 | Notes | I see an easy way to create a valuable solution | cool and feasible | Would be so cool, but maybe too big of a project |
 | Awesomeness | 3 | 6 | 9 |

 <iframe width="560" height="315" src="https://www.youtube.com/embed/LQ5Uj1nryBc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-- [ ] Set SMARTER Goals: Take a look at SMARTER goals slides in the beginning of the learning log.
+- [ ] Set SMARTER Goals (Prof. ILO 2): Take a look at SMARTER goals slides in the beginning of the learning log.
 Then take a look at your self-reflection from last block and start making SMARTER goals by following the steps on the slides!
 SMARTER goal setting comes in different shapes and size, this one is specifically taylored for educational growth.
-- [ ] Setting up for the block: [Virtual environments & Package management with Python](../../Study%20Content/MLOps/VirtualEnvironmentPackageManagement.html)
+- [ ] Deployment Knowledge Module: Setting up for the block: [Virtual environments & Package management with Python](../../Study%20Content/MLOps/VirtualEnvironmentPackageManagement.html)

 ## Wednesday